 Can I buy a Stanley gift card?

 Yes!
-As of December 2018, gift cards may be purchased in person at Comida, Goose and the Goat, Infinite Monkey Theorem, June Ruby, Little Wolf, Mondo Market, and Squadron Co.
-Gift cards may be redeemed at any of those places and also at Endorphin, Fly Kickbox, Glazed & Confuzed, Logan House Coffee Co., Rolling Smoke BBQ, Stanley Beer Hall, Trunk Nouveau, and Velvet Wolf.
+As of December 2018, gift cards may be purchased in person at Comida, Goose and the Goat, June Ruby, Little Wolf, and Squadron Co.
+Gift cards may be redeemed at any of those places and also at Mondo Market, Logan House Coffee Co., Rolling Smoke BBQ, Stanley Beer Hall, Trunk Nouveau, and Velvet Wolf.
 We expect to add more businesses soon.
 Purchase your gift cards here!

 Can I throw a party at Stanley?

 Maybe!
 We have an incredible events venue called The Hangar at Stanley and a variety of other smaller event spaces.
 Here’s more info on all of those: www.stanleyvenues.com.
 Several of our businesses have private and semi-private event spaces, too.